-Note: NYC is one of the safest big cities in the U.S., but I still highly recommend having travel insurance – especially if you are from outside the U.S. Due to a lack of a national health care system, obtaining health care in the U.S. is incredibly expensive if you have an accident or medical emergency while traveling abroad.
-I use and personally recommend World Nomads as my travel insurance to cover me all around the world.
+Note: NYC is one of the safest big cities in the U.S., but I still highly recommend having travel insurance – especially if you are from outside the U.S. I use and personally recommend World Nomads as my travel insurance to cover me all around the world.

 5 Days in New York: Day One